iTwin/iTwinUI/CONTRIBUTING.md

 #### How to set up Docker:

-- Make sure Docker is running
+- Make sure Docker is running.

-- Create the docker image needed for testing by running `yarn build-docker` from the `/packages/itwinui-css/` folder
+- Create the docker image needed for testing by running `yarn build-docker` from the root folder.

 #### How to run tests: